mmmarinho/ROS2_Tutorial/docs/source/inspecting_services.rst

 .. warning::

-   Be sure to terminate the Nodes we used in the past section before proceeding (e.g. with :kbd:`CTRL+C`), otherwise the output will look different from what is described here.
+   Be sure to terminate the Nodes we used in the past section before proceeding (e.g. with :kbd:`CTRL+C`), otherwise, the output will look different from what is described here.

 .. code:: console